Classic-Fortress/server-qwprogs/README.md

 * Next/previous weapon (/weapprev and /weapnext).
 * Last weapon (/weaplast).
 * Remember current weapon and last weapon after dying.
+* Don't telefrag teammates when spawning.
-* Free suicides (for class changing) during first 10 seconds after spawning.
+* Free class switch during first 10 seconds after spawning.
 * Updated class help (bindings, aliases and settings) reachable with /classhelp.
 * Dropping flag now possible on all maps using /dropflag.
-* Responsive menus and status bar thanks to rewritten menu/sbar code.
-* Any non-valid impulse will close the active menu.
 * Class configs are now executed from /fortress/classes/ subdirectory.
 * Team player count in team selection menu.
+* Class player count in class selection menu.
 * Changing teams is now allowed.
-* No more spamming weapon messages.
+* Responsive menus and status bar thanks to rewritten menu/sbar code.
+* Clip ammo in status bar ticks up during reload.
+* Kill streak and personal cap count in status bar.
+* Option to spawn with full ammo and armor.
+* Map specific configurations (/fortress/cfg/maps/<mapname>.cfg).
 * Major code cleanup and rewrites.

 Scout
 ------
 * New Scanner menu where Scanner settings can be changed.
+* Caltrop Canisters no longer "explode" in your hands.

 Sniper
 ------
 * Sniper Rifle range increased.
 * Automatic sensitivity scaling while zoomed in.
-* Use the special button as a zoom button (cf_zoomkey 1).
+* Use the special button as a zoom button.
-* Two sniper zoom modes (2x and 4x) instead of just one.
-* Manually adjust fov used in zoom modes with /cf\_fov2x and /cf\_fov4x.
-* Reverse sniper zoom order with cf\_reversezoom 1.
-* Faster zooming (+/- 20 fov instead of 5 per frame).
+* Use mouse wheel to adjust zoom while zoomed in.
+* Sniper Rifle now needs to be reloaded between shots.

 Demolitions Man
 ------